By Rebecca Nagy

 “The ultimate goal is to define conversion processes suitable for biomass sorghum as the feedstock so limited corn yielding regions like the southeast can participate in renewable energy production efforts,” explains Cooper.

 And why sorghum?
-It’s a high dry matter yielding annual crop with significant utility because of its high soluble sugars and cellulosic content.
+It’s a high dry matter yielding an annual crop with significant utility because of its high soluble sugars and cellulosic content.

 “I’m most excited about learning how you can make fermentation more efficient,” adds Cooper, who wants to eventually own and operate a brewery where fermentation knowledge will be vital.